dailystory/docs/articles/sdk/php.md

 ---
 layout: _ArticleLayout
-title: DailyStory .NET SDK Documentation
+title: DailyStory PHP SDK Documentation
-description: Documentation for DailyStory's .NET SDK
+description: Documentation for DailyStory's PHP SDK
 ---
-# DailyStory .NET SDK
+# DailyStory PHP SDK
-The DailyStory .NET SDK is an [open source library hosted on GitHub](https://github.com/dailystory/SDKs/tree/master/DotNet) used by .NET developers to integrate DailyStory's capabilities into their .NET application.
+The DailyStory PHP SDK is an [open source library hosted on GitHub](https://github.com/dailystory/SDKs/tree/master/PHP) used by PHP developers to integrate DailyStory's capabilities into their PHP application.

 ## DailyStory Web Forms
 DailyStory Web Forms enable you to [create, design and manage web forms](/acquisition/web-forms/) within DailyStory.
 You can then include those forms within your web application to request information from visitors, such as a signing up for a newsletter.

 > A web form is part of a [DailyStory campaign](/campaigns/) and once a form is submitted the contents are used to either create a new lead within a campaign or add to an existing lead.

-### How to include a Web Form in ASP.NET
+### How to include a Web Form in PHP
-To include a DailyStory Web Form in your existing ASP.NET application, follow these steps:
+To include a DailyStory Web Form in your existing PHP application, follow these steps:

-<ol class="step"><li value="1">Add the .NET SDK Library</li></ol>
+<ol class="step"><li value="1">Get the PHP SDK Class Files</li></ol>
-Either compile the .NET SDK yourself, or use the pre-compiled <code>DailyStory.SDK.DotNet.dll</code> library included with the SDK, and include it in the \bin folder of your ASP.NET application.
+Include the PHP Class files in your PHP application.
+For DailyStory Web Forms you will need the [dailystory_webform.php](https://github.com/dailystory/SDKs/blob/master/PHP/dailystory_webform.php) class file.

 <ol class="step"><li value="2">Get your DailyStory Site Id</li></ol>
-Find your DailyStory Site Id, as this will be required to use the .NET SDK.
+Find your DailyStory Site Id, as this will be required to use the PHP SDK.
 You can [find your Site Id on the Tracking Code page](/install) in your DailyStory application.
 ![DailyStory Site ID and Tracking Code page](/articles/install/install-02.png "DailyStory Site ID and Tracking Code page")

 <ol class="step"><li value="3">Get your DailyStory Web Form ID</li></ol>